jacobmarks/image-quality-issues/README.md

 - 🧂 Noise: find images with high salt and pepper noise
 - 🌈 Saturation: find images with low and high saturation

+For any of these properties, the plugin allows you to compute with the following options:
+- In real-time, or in delegated execution mode
+- For full images, or for any object patches, specified by a `Detections` field
+- for the entire dataset, the current view, or for currently selected samples

+These computations are all united via a `find_issues` operator, which allows you to designate images (or detections) as plagued by specific issues.
+You can run the issue-finding operator in single-issue or multi-issue mode, and can specify the threshold for each issue at the time of execution.
+All necessary computations which have not yet been run will be run.

 ### Updates

 - **2021-11-13**: Version 2.0.1 supports [calling the compute methods from the Python SDK](#python-sdk)!